Any<TValue>

 Value Provider Support

-Any value providers that can provide a value of type TValue can be drag-and-dropped into a serialized field of type Any<TValue>.
+Value provider components and scriptable objects that can provide a value of type TValue can be drag-and-dropped into a serialized field of type Any<TValue>.

 Example